R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 ## Quick start configuration

-With Terraform installed, you will now provision an NGINX resource utilizing Docker.
+With Terraform installed, you will now provision an NGINX resource in Docker.

 After you install Terraform on your local machine, create a new directory using `mkdir` and then navigate into it using `cd` .